Arizona Opera Cast Members & Creatives

 Baritone Hector Vásquez is a native of California and has appeared throughout the United States as a soloist in concert repertoire and opera.
-Recent engagements have included Catan’s Florencia en el Amazonas with Colorado Opera and Utah Opera; Benoit/Alcindoro in La Bohème, the Forester in Janácek’s The Cunning Little Vixen, and George Benton in Dead Man Walking with Houston Grand Opera; and his San Francisco Symphony debut in Manuel de Falla’s El Retablo del Maese Pedro under Charles Dutoit.
+Recent engagements have included Aba in the world premiere of El Milagro del Recuerdo, Benoit/Alcindoro in La bohème, the Forester in Janácek’s The Cunning Little Vixen, and George Benton in Dead Man Walking with Houston Grand Opera; Catan’s Florencia en el Amazonas with Colorado Opera and Utah Opera; and his San Francisco Symphony debut in Manuel de Falla’s El Retablo del Maese Pedro under Charles Dutoit.
+Current engagements include El Milagro del Recuerdo with Arizona Opera.

 Vásquez has performed leading roles with many opera companies in the United States: Houston Grand Opera, Boston Lyric Opera, Los Angeles Opera, Seattle Opera, San Francisco Opera, San Diego Opera, Opera Omaha, Cleveland Opera, and the Metropolitan Opera.
 He has performed under the batons of many of the world's finest conductors: Pierre Boulez, Richard Bonyage, Valery Gergiev, James Levine, Sir Charles Mackerras, Sir Simon Rattle, Nello Santi, and Patrick Summers.